flashmob/fastcgi-processor/README.md

 ```

 This will let Go-Guerrilla know about your FastCGI processor.
-Note that all we did here is
+Note that here we've
 added `FastCGI` to the end of the `save_process` config option, then used the `d.AddProcessor` api
  call to register it.
+Then configured other settings.

 See the configuration section for how to configure.